mrlesmithjr/ansible-clone-git-repos/README.md

 ````
 ---
 # defaults file for ansible-clone-git-repos
-github_repo_root: /tmp/GitHub  #define destination to store GitHub repos to be cloned
+github_repo_root: ../../GitHub  #define destination to store GitHub repos to be cloned
-github_user: mrlesmithjr  #define github user to clone repos from
+github_users:  #define github user(s) to clone repos from
+  - bunchc
+  - lowescott
+  - Mierdin
+  - mrlesmithjr
 repos_file: ../vars/git_repos.yml  #leave this as-is
+return_items: 1000  #defines the number of items to return per-page on the uri API call to GitHub....This equates to the number of repos.
 ````

 Execution